awsdocs/aws-php-developers-guide/doc_source/getting-started_basic-usage.rst

    limitations under the License.

 ###############################################
-Basic Usage Patterns of the |sdk-php| version 3
+Basic Usage Patterns of the |sdk-php| Version 3
 ###############################################

 .. meta::